Tobey Fung

 BIO:

-1) GOALS: What were your goals for studying abroad?
+GOALS: What were your goals for studying abroad?

 When I left for my study abroad program, I had a long list of goals I wanted to achieve along with a broader rule of “exploring and trying new things.”
 My largest goal was of course to learn German and feel comfortable speaking the language to locals.
 Most of my goals centered around experiences and locations that I had been looking forward to for years.
 Such as going to see as many museums and historical sites as possible or finding a TARDIS in London.
+On my second program to Nevis in the Caribbean, my main goal was to learn the fundamental skills and techniques needed for an archaeological field project.

-2) PERSONAL GROWTH: What was the biggest impact that your study abroad experience had on you?
+PERSONAL GROWTH: What was the biggest impact that your study abroad experience had on you?

 Despite having already lived independently the three years prior to going abroad, the experience of being in a whole new country and environment pushed me even further to achieving my goals for my own happiness.
 At the time of my program, I was a Computer Science major, but I was unhappy being so.
 I remained in that major because so much of my family supported me doing so, but my time abroad gave me the proper push I needed.
 I realized that despite nearly completing my major, I wouldn’t live a fulfilling life if I didn’t pursue my true passions.
-Traveling to new countries and visiting so many world-renowned museums reawakened my love of archaeology, so when I came home I decided to aim for a career I would actually love.
+Traveling to new countries and visiting so many world-renowned museums reawakened my love of archaeology, so when I came home I decided to aim for a career I would actually love and switch majors to Anthropology.

-4) CAREER: What skills did you learn/sharpen during your study abroad experience?
+CAREER: What skills did you learn / sharpen during your study abroad experience?

 There are so many stereotypes of Germans that tend to lean towards them being rude and strong tempered.
 However, my time in Germany showed me that is not the case.
 Every German I interacted with was very welcoming and considerate.
 I went into my program with no expectations for Germany other than a beautiful landscape and cold weather.
-But I left the program realizing that no matter how much I researched the country, I can’t truly know a culture and its people until I actually experience it and immerse myself in said culture.
+But I left the program realizing that no matter how much I research a country, I can’t truly know a culture and its people until I actually experience it and immerse myself in said culture.

-6) FUTURE: How has study abroad prepared you for your future?
+FUTURE: How has study abroad prepared you for your future?

-7) TIPS: What advice would you give to a future Global Spartan?
+TIPS: What advice would you give to future Global Spartans?

 Research!
 Any possible little question you could have about the location you will be going to, research it.
-Whether you are going to a whole new country or simply another State, having some knowledge of the location you will be going to will aid you so much.
+Whether you are going to a whole new country or simply another state, having some knowledge of the location you will be going to will aid you so much.
 You could assume that your cultures and customs will be similar, but the truth is you won’t really know until you’re there.
 Research will be your best friend, both before you leave and when there.
 Another tip I can give is to make the most of your time abroad.
 Take advantage of every opportunity that presents itself and allow yourself to grow.
 Lastly, know your limits, don’t feel pressured to take part in experiences you won’t feel comfortable in.
-This time is for you to explore the world, do so at your own level.
+This time is for you to explore the world, do so at your own pace.
 Agreeing to plans you dislike and subsequently missing out on experiences you were looking forward to can end up being stains on an otherwise happy time.
+Have fun, Spartans!

 Spring 2024 Deadlines Extended